-In this post: Alcoholic beverages in Egypt.
+In this article: An alcoholic beverages in Egypt.
 Is there alcohol available in Egypt?
 Can I drink alcohol in Egypt?
 Where to buy alcohol in Egypt?
 Is alcohol served in Egypt?

 Automatic translations are available for the languages below.
 Click the flag to translate.
 If you wish more language option, leave a comment!
 Choose English to read the original article.

 Many people who are planning to visit Egypt are worried about alcohol or moreover the lack of it.
 If you came to read this article, you are probably one of them.

 Don’t worry, I have good news for you, alcohol is served and it is allowed in Egypt.
 Alcoholic beverages are not illegal in Egypt and it’s widely available.
 Here is all you need to know about consuming alcohol in Egypt.

 Despite most Egyptians being Muslims, alcohol is still available in Egypt.
 Most of the Egyptians don’t consume alcohol, but some consume in other words it’s not forbidden to drink alcohol in Egypt.

 Most of the hotels, restaurants and bars in the tourist areas are selling and serving alcoholic beverages.